Be a Mentor with the AAC

-Your group will meet 4-5 times every 2-3 weeks (meeting dates are determined by you and the other mentor).
-Meetings should last 1-1.5 hours.
+Your group will meet 3-4 times every other week (meeting dates are determined by you and the other mentor).
+Meetings should last about an hour.
 The session wraps up with either a trip or a guided course.
 You are expected to attend all meetings and the trip.
 If the session ends with a guided course, you are not expected to participate in/pay for the guided session, but we’d encourage you to climb on your own and meet up with the mentees afterwards.

 Most groups have 2 mentors, so you will be working together on what will be needed to demonstrate/discuss the topics being covered.
 This includes bringing the right gear if you are doing demos, telling mentees what gear they should bring, etc. Once you are placed into the program, we will pair you up with another mentor and you two will determine the most convenient days, time and meeting place for your group.